Kamajabu/KestrelTransitions/README.md

 A Swift Package Manager library for animating transitions between images in SwiftUI views.
 Designed for MVVM+C architecture with UIHostingViewControllers nested in UINavigationController transitions.

+## Core Components

+- **`kestrelTransitionSource`** - Marks an image view as the starting point of a transition (e.g., thumbnail in a list)
+- **`kestrelTransitionTarget`** - Marks an image view as the destination of a transition (e.g., large image in detail view)
+- **`triggerKestrelTransition`** - Initiates the transition animation between source and target
+- **`KestrelTransitionRegistry.shared.setupTransition`** - Enables transitions for a specific UINavigationController

+## Requirements

+- Both source and target views must be in view controllers managed by the same UINavigationController
+- Navigation controller must be configured with `setupTransition(for:)` before any transitions occur
+- Source and target must use matching transition IDs
+- Target view must be rendered and have a valid frame before transition completes

 ## Features

 - Animate image transitions between SwiftUI views during navigation